akhil1508/learn/programming-languages/Elixir/learn-elixir.md

 > To know more about Mix and OTP, read the docs [here](https://hexdocs.pm/mix/Mix.html)

 ## Final Project (Capstone)
-We encourage studnets taking this course to try out what they've learnt and We You can complete anyone of the four projcts or open an issue in the [submissions]() repo with the labels - "new" "elixir"
+We encourage students taking this course to try out what they've learnt and You can complete any one of the four projects or open an issue in the [submissions]() repo with the labels - "new" "elixir"

 ### List of projects

 - **Scientific Calculator:** Build a scientific calculator in the command line.
 The  app should have basic operations and other operations such as logarithms and trignometric functions. ( *Hint*: use case to check user choice of operation
-- **Word Counter:** Count the number of charecters, vowels, consonansts, words and sentences in a given paragraph.
+- **Word Counter:** Count the number of characters, vowels, consonants, words and sentences in a given paragraph.
 - **Bank Statement:** Build a command-line application that takes in a CSV file and outputs a readable bank statement.
 - **Changelog:** Create  a changelog using the elixir command line.
-It should take titie and description as user inputs and assign timestamps and print a table on calling a a function.
+It should take title and description as user inputs and assign timestamps and print a table on calling a a function.

-> Doing all projects is recommended to get a good understanding of basics.Projects may require research
+> Doing all projects is recommended to get a good understanding of basics
+> Projects may require research

 #### Evaluation